Reagent9/begotten-plugins/plugins/wandererfactions/readme.md

         Description: Clear a player's ClanInvitation.
         Usage: /ClanDevClearInv <player>
         Example: /ClanDevClearInv ExamplePlayer

+    /ClanDevPromoteSelf
+        Description: Promote yourself to a specified rank in a clan.
+        Usage: /ClanDevPromoteSelf <rank>
+        Example: /ClanDevPromoteSelf Officer

 set groupType in sh_plugin.lua to whatever name of the group you wish to have for your server to modify commands.
 Ex: /ClanCreate -> /GangCreate